The curtain has fallen on what can only be described as one of the strangest seasons in the history of the Premier League.

-However, the Red Devils have a tough run of games to end their season, still having to play Manchester City, Liverpool, and Leicester City.
-Failure to perform in these games might seal Fernandes's fate, and someone else could claim the crown.
+However, the Red Devils had a tough couple of games to end their season, losing 4-2 to Liverpool, and 2-1 to Leicester City.

 Manchester City are leading the way at the top of the Premier League table, with perhaps the unlikely figure of Ilkay Gundogan their man in form.

 Gundogan has certainly been one of City's players of the season.
 Scoring 13 times and assisting twice, the midfielder has played a key role in City's title winning season.

 In January, Gundogan scored five goals in six games, securing Premier Player of the Month, as well as helping his side take control of the title race.

 Although the German international has had a blinding season, the bookies don't believe the midfielder has done enough to secure a favourite position in the race for Player of the Year.

 Another star player for Manchester City makes our list, but this time it's a defender.